 I should say I no longer wonder why the Director’s remark that day, about texts, didn’t set me to thinking about curriculum, not like my colleagues did, sitting and chatting around that table.

 Time and energy… the one infinite, the other hardly so.
 The one an abstraction, the other all too real.
-But while time ticks ceaselessly onward, energy forever needs replenishing.
+And while time ticks ceaselessly onward, energy forever needs replenishing.
 We assign arbitrary limits to time, by calendar, by clock, and as the saying goes, there’s only so much time in a day.
 Energy, too, we can measure, yet often we equate both time and energy monetarily, if not by actual dollars and cents: we can pay attention, spend a day at the beach, save energy – the less you burn, the more you earn!
 And certainly, as with money, most people would agree that we just never seem to have enough time or energy.

 Another way to frame time and energy is as an investment.
 We might invest our time and energy learning to be literate, or proficient with various tools, or with some device that requires skilful application.
 Everything, from a keyboard or a forklift or a tennis racquet to a paring knife or an elevator or a golf club to a cell phone or a self-serve kiosk or the new TV remote, everything takes some knowledge and practice.
 By that measure, there are all kinds of literacies – we might even say, one of every kind.
 But no matter what it is, or how long it takes to master, or why we’d even bother, we shall reap what we sow, which is an investment analogy I bet nobody expected.